 SLP students can request an embedded counselling appointment through self-referral by calling the Health and Wellness Centre at (416) 978-8030.
-Appointments take place in Room 184 (ground floor) at 500 University Avenue on Tuesdays from 11 a.m. - 7 p.m. and are 45 minute sessions.
+Appointments take place with Laurie in Room 184 (ground floor) at 500 University Avenue Monday through Thursday and with Saretta at MSB (time to be announced).
 Embedded counselling services are offered on a sessional basis from September to May.
 If you are in need of services in the summer term, please contact the Health and Wellness Centre directly at (416) 978-8030.